ramomar/ramomar.github.io/assets/daimon.md

 We have what you need just reach out and touch
 We can save you

+Cover your tracks, we know what's best for you
+You’ve bitten off much more than you can chew

 There are figures on earth that advance how we think and take us higher But I look up to the clowns, paid crazed and acclaimed and I aspire